-Since 1930, the year the Gypsum Association began collecting industry statistics, the demand for gypsum board in the United States has increased almost 6,000 percent.
-Today, more than 21 billion square-feet of gypsum board are shipped each year in the United States and Canada.
+Since 1930, the year the Gypsum Association began collecting industry statistics, the demand for gypsum board in the United States has increased 6,000 percent.
+Today, more than 25 billion square-feet of gypsum panel products are shipped each year in the United States and Canada.

-To put that quantity in perspective, consider this: If the yearly production of gypsum board was placed end-to-end in a four-foot wide strip, it would circle the earth’s equator nearly 40 times.
+To put that quantity in perspective, consider this: If the yearly production of gypsum panels was placed end-to-end, it would circle the earth’s equator nearly 40 times.

 Rising demand for gypsum board can be attributed to its versatility as a building material, the growth of home ownership in North America, and a steady increase in non-residential construction.

 The gypsum board industry’s contribution to the economies of the United States and Canada are illustrated by the following facts and figures:

 - The United States is the world’s largest producer of gypsum board.

 - U.S. manufacturers shipped just over 24.5 billion square feet of gypsum board in 2017, reflecting year-over-year increases since 2010.

 - More than 97 percent of structures constructed in the United States require gypsum board in construction.